uwex-learning-tech/sbplus-v3/README.md

 #### Pending
 * Fixed issue with responsiveness inside an iFrame
 * Fixed issue where the page jumps when presentation started
+* Default splash image will be loaded last if no other splash image is found (#77) - preventing the distracting flash

 #### 3.1.2 (11/07/2017)
 * Author profile is now aligned to the right to avoid alignment issues with text wrapping